Managing Wikis

 1. Navigate to a wiki page.

 Note: The Map page appears.
 The Map menu drop-down can be used to filter/modify the Map page view.
-All of the pages in this wiki appear in alphabetical order in the
+All of the pages in this wiki appear in alphabetical order in the in the map view.

 The Files Tab